 Making your content easy to find and easy to navigate is another way web design can support your content marketing strategy.
 This is especially important if your website contains lots of valuable information.
 Your content is of no use to anyone if they can’t find or read it!

 The three-click rule is good to keep in mind when planning for accessibility.
 This means ensuring a user can complete their desired action (such as reading a particular piece of content) within three clicks from anywhere on your site.

 Depending on your website and the volume of information you have, it may be worthwhile implementing a search bar or filter options to keep your content accessible.

 To ensure accessibility for all users of the web, we recommend following the Web Content Accessibility Guidelines 2.0.
 This set of internationally recognised standards focusses on designing for people with certain disabilities that affect the way they use the web.

 Find out how to achieve accessible web design in this article.
 5 steps we recommend taking are:

 No doubt, your website is a key part of your content marketing strategy.
 But it’s not the only useful channel.

 Depending on your business, you may use social media, email direct marketing, an app, or guest blogging (did we miss anything?) all as part of your content marketing strategy.

-When planned out carefully, you can use your channels together to support a comprehensive strategy.
+When planned out carefully, you can use your channels together to support a comprehensive digital business transformation strategy.
 This strategy should be designed to lead your consumer down the sales funnel, serving them the right content at the right time.